nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Api endpoints are backwards compatible.
 Backwards, then compatible.
 We need the given version of a path.
 If it isn't specified on this version, we look for it on the previous version, recursively
 Lazy loading the route classes on demand

+## route-inter-operability
 ApiRoutes = [V1 => this->browserRoutes(), v2 => classB ] //

 1) request comes in for v1, we skip v2
 2)  v2, we slice the array from v2, and load backwards till a match is found

-Note that while mirroring, the authStorage is switched to the alternative used on the switched renderers.
-Can this be changed?

 You don't have to Extend api route collections. we're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader